datasektionen/bawang-content/en/chapter/sammansattning/body.md

 The Vice chairman can be reached at [vordf@datasektionen.se](mailto:vordf@datasektionen.se).

-## The Secretary - Olof Bargholtz Melcherson
+## The Secretary - Christofer Gärtner

 The Secretary is responsible for documenting D-directorate and chapter meetings and to write protocols and archive them.